 - deposit certificates.

-Any other type of investment may require approval from the SMB.
+Any other type of investment may require approval from the LGC.